-The most important piece of advice when dealing with earwax is not to use cotton buds to try and clear the ear.
-This can make the problem worse, either by compacting the wax into a harder plug or occasionally by piercing the ear drum.
-Instead, for ear wax removal at home, it is recommended that you use tools that will not cause damage to the canal or inner ear.
+The most important piece of advice when trying to get rid of earwax is not to use cotton buds to try and clear the ear.
+This can make the problem worse, either by compacting the wax into a harder plug or occasionally by piercing the eardrum.
+Instead, for earwax removal at home, experts recommend that you use tools that will not cause damage to the canal or inner ear.

 Eargene Skin Relief - Those who suffer from excessive ear wax are more likely to experience an ear infection.
 Ear infections are common and typically clear up on their own after a few days.
 To relieve pain and itching, you could try Eargene.
 It softens stress cracks and helps rebuild the keratin coating of the skin in the ear canal.
 If however, symptoms do persist then you should always consult a medical professional.

 Earol Olive Oil Spray - Many doctors and nurses advise patients to use olive oil prior to syringing; this is to soften and remove earwax.
 By doing this, the syringing process is more effective.
 The procedure is pain-free and can also be used as a preventive measure.

 Our selection of Ear Hygiene products is here.